boldare/boldare-tech/content/posts/2018-04-19--how-to-implement-redux-in-react/index.md

 })
 ```

 Great!
 Now we have a working redux store.
+Check a console in your browser to see a state changes.
-All index.js file should looks like this
+Whole `index.js` file should looks like this

 ```js
 import React, { Component } from 'react';